Happy New Year from Biloxi Shrimp Co.!

 We hope that eating more wild-caught Gulf shrimp in 2022 will help you feel lighter and ready to take on the new year!

 Hungry for shrimp?
-Visit our Shop page to order wild-caught Gulf shrimp to be shipped to you anywhere in the country!
+Order wild-caught Gulf shrimp to be shipped to you anywhere in the country!